 - Document ID: 4VM97KW865NAL12

 - Ameriprise clients who have access to the TaxAct online software can use the import feature.
-See the list of tax statements that can be imported below in “Which tax form data will be available to import?”
+See the list of tax documents that can be imported below in “Which tax form data will be available to import?”

 - You will receive an invalid login error message if you attempt to enter your login credentials before the data is available.

-Note: Until tax data becomes available in early February, you will see a screen “No Documents Currently Available for Import”, which lets you know when tax data for various statements will be available to import.
+Note: Until tax data becomes available in early February, you will see a screen “No Documents Currently Available for Import”, which lets you know when tax data for various documents will be available to import.
 Attempts to download tax data prior to those dates will be unsuccessful and result in an error message.

 - Form 1099-B, Proceeds from Broker and Barter Exchange Transactions